TokiLoshi/memory-game/README.md

 Images were generated with AI On Canva.

-3. initialize first card and second card pair using useState
-4. set a timer to wait
-5. create a function to check if the first card and second card match
-6. if they don't match flip them
-7. reset the first and second card
 8. create a counter to keep track of the cards matched
 9. add zustand to keep track of the phases
 10. addlevels so user can choose how many cards there should be